Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/AzureActiveDirectory.md

 ## Description

 >[!IMPORTANT]
 > Azure AD PowerShell is planned for deprecation.
-See the [deprecation update](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/azure-ad-change-management-simplified/ba-p/2967456) for more details on the deprecation plans.
-We recommend that you start trying [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview).
-Microsoft Graph PowerShell is the replacement for Azure AD PowerShell and is recommended for interacting with Azure AD.
-See the [migration FAQ](../../docs-conceptual/azureadps-2.0/migration-faq.yml) for answers to frequent migration queries.
+For more details on the deprecation plans, see the [deprecation update](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/azure-ad-change-management-simplified/ba-p/2967456).
+We recommend that you start trying [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview) which is the replacement for Azure AD PowerShell and is recommended for interacting with Azure AD.
+Microsoft Graph PowerShell allows you access to all Microsoft Graph APIs and is available on PowerShell 7.
+For answers to frequent migration queries, see the [migration FAQ](../../docs-conceptual/azureadps-2.0/migration-faq.yml).

 The Azure Active Directory PowerShell for Graph module can be downloaded and installed from the [PowerShell Gallery](https://www.powershellgallery.com/packages/AzureAD/).
 The gallery uses the PowerShellGet module.
 The PowerShellGet module requires PowerShell 3.0 or newer and requires one of the following operating systems: